 We know that food brings people together, but foraging also includes a deeper, more instinctual sense of connection.
 A connection to the land, the seasons, to an adventure and sense of real achievement that perhaps is lacking in our digital reality.

 I found, picked and ate my own food in the wild!

 Foraging is such a simple thing to do, yet, I believe, it sets off a series of feel-good hormones and brain connections that we share with our vital, hand-to-mouth, alive and kicking ancestors.

 It helps us feel alive

 When I forage, I am connecting to the sun, to the rain, wind, soil and to the turning of the earth.
 I am connecting to living plants fed by all these elements.
-A plant that has grown up in relationship to other plants (weeds), insects and wildlife.
+A plant that has grown up in relationship to other plants, trees, insects and wildlife.
 That I’ve hand-picked, which connects me to my whole experience and kinesthetic memory of being out.
-As well as to the energy and vitality my wild food is about to provide me as food.
+As well as to the energy and vitality that my wild food is about to provide me as food.

 That is why I think we jump at the chance to forage, get excited about the ridiculous and un-necessary act of foraging; finding, collecting and eating our own food.
 Foraging fills a gap, a real gap in our experience that digital technology (for all its gifts) cannot replace.
 Foraging can connect us to what it means to feel and be alive, what it means to be truly human, and this is humbly worth celebrating.